opallios/elsa/README.md

 * Ubuntu 12.04 Med - ODE-ubuntu-1204-med-Opallios
 * Ubuntu 14.04 Large - ODE-ubuntu-1404-large-Opallios
 * RedHat 6.6 Med - ODE-rhel-66-med-Opallios

+### Getting Help

+You may continue to report any ODE or ELSA related issues at [ELSA's community forum](https://groups.google.com/forum/#!forum/enterprise-log-search-and-archive).
+The ODE team is an active participant in ELSA's community and would promptly respond to any ODE related issues there.

 elsa
 ====